There are 8 billion ways to grieve.

 Likely the only Todd you'll meet from The Bronx, I grew up on Hip Hop, humor, and resilience.
 My first career was in screenwriting — I was a WGA member and spent years telling stories for a living.
 But when I finally acknowledged how deeply grief and trauma had woven itself into my own story, I felt called toward a different kind of work.

-I agree, it is… and it’s intentional!
+I agree, it is — and it’s intentional!

-If you’re navigating significant loss, you may feel like no one could possibly understand the depth of your pain.
+As a griever, you may feel like no one could possibly understand the depth of your pain.
 I won’t pretend to fully know your experience of grief— it’s uniquely yours — but you can trust that I am very familiar with the neighborhood.
-My hope is that you’ll find in me a caring neighbor and long-time resident who knows his way around the block.
-Should you ever need support, someone here’s got your back.

 Learn more